McKinney Postgraduate Teaching Fellowship

 The Irene McKinney Postgraduate Teaching Fellowship is available to all graduates of the West Virginia Wesleyan College MFA Program for up to 3 years after graduation.
 The fellow will teach six undergraduate courses during the academic year—three Composition I courses in the fall, and two Composition II courses and a 100-level Introduction to Literature or Creative Writing course in the spring, with possible variation depending on English Department needs; s/he will also offer a literary reading on campus in the spring.
 The fellow will work under the supervision of the MFA Director and English Department Chair, will meet regularly with a mentor and undergo at least two classroom observations, and will receive a stipend of $16,500.
 The fellow will be required to live in the Buckhannon area from the mid-August Faculty Retreat Day to the early-May Final Grades due date during the fellowship year.

 Timeline for application process: The fellow must have the MFA degree in hand before the fellowship year.
-To comply with Final Deposit of Thesis deadlines and MFA degree conferral dates, both fall and spring thesis students are eligible to apply the March following their Fifth Residency.
-For example, a Fall 2014 thesis student may apply for the fellowship as early as March 2015, and a Spring 2015 thesis student may apply as early as March 2016.
+To comply with Final Deposit of Thesis deadlines and MFA degree conferral dates, fall thesis students are eligible to apply the March following their Fifth Residency.
+For example, a Fall 2014 thesis student may apply for the fellowship as early as March 2015.
+Spring thesis students are eligible to apply as early as the March during their thesis semester, so, for example, a Spring 2015 thesis student may apply as early as March 2015.
+Please note that this revision updates the timeline given in the Student Handbook revised in 2014.

 An applicant should submit the following: